Where I Come From

 My path began in Brooklyn, where a childhood in the Jewish community raised more questions than it answered.
 School lessons in mythology opened a door.
 The Satanic Panic closed every other one.
 I walked through the door that was left.

-Over the decades, I built a career in global business, and, digital strategy, payments infrastructure, technology transformation across three continents.
+Over the decades, I built a career in global business, digital strategy, payments infrastructure, and technology transformation across three continents.
 I spoke at the World Economic Forum and the Parliament of World Religions.
-I sat in boardrooms and I sat at deathbeds.
+I sat in boardrooms, and I sat at deathbeds.
 I learned that the interior questions executives carry after midnight are not so different from the ones a seeker carries into ritual.

-Today I am a priest of Eris.
 I maintain deep devotional relationships with Hekate, An Morrigan, and Inanna.
-My practice draws from Wiccan, Sumerian, Hellenic, and Thelemic traditions, not as a survey, but as the accumulated path of a life lived inside these mysteries.
+My practice draws from Wiccan, Sumerian, Hellenic, and Thelemic traditions, not as a survey but as the accumulated path of a life lived within these mysteries.

 I serve as President of Pagan Pride in Washington State.
 I work with interfaith partners and Pagan communities across the Pacific Northwest and beyond.